Campervan & Motorhome Hire | 0208 573 2300 (UK) or +44 208 573 2300 (overseas) or email

 This is fantastic news for motorhome visitors to Scotland, as the additional overnight parking opportunities will take some of the pressure off the popular locations.
 Scotland has seen a significant increase in tourism, with visitors from the UK aand overseas keen to experience its breath taking beauty.

 Self-contained motorhomes and campervans (with all facilities including toilet inside the vehicle) only are allowed.
-This means that both the Spaceships Family and Luxury motorhomes will be able to "Stay the Night".
+This means that both the Spaceships Luxury and Compact motorhomes, as well as the VW Cosmo Campervan with it's Porta Potty will be able to "Stay the Night".
 Tents and car camping is not permitted.
-Stays are for one night only between the hours of 6pm and 10am, with no return visit for 48hrs.

-No booking system will be in place and the participating carparks will operate on a "first come, first served" basis.
-There is a £7 charge to Stay the Night at all participating car parks.
+The participating carparks will operate on a "first come, first served" basis.
 Payment can be made through RingGo with details of how to do this at each car park.

 It's not surprising that Scotland has become such a popular destination for campervan and motorhome trips.
 The combination of breath taking scenery in the Highlands, islands and around the coast, together with world class food and drink and the friendliness of the people make Scotland the perfect choice for a road trip.